PMO wisdom interview with Mike Kane

 Monday 20th June 2016

-The recording is available in our APM resources area and is also below for reference followed by the transcript.
+The recording is available below for reference followed by the transcript.

 MS: Welcome to the first PMO Wisdom from APM PMO SIG.
 Today we have a very special guest, our first guest, Mike Kane.
 Hello Mike!
 How are you?

 MS: Mike, who are you?
 Why should we interview you?

 MK: Well, I’m… I worked for a lot of years and I’ve been connected with project and programme management probably for 30 years.

 MS: Oh, that’s a lot of experience!
 Excellent.

 MK: My background is water industry, and I have worked in the UK, certainly with several of the water companies in the UK, but also in the USA, in South America, and in one or two places in the Far East.
 Almost invariably in the last 30 years on very large water programmes.